Tuesday, 19 Apr 2022 | 5 min read

-5G vs nbn™ – What’s the best internet for your business?
+5G vs nbn® – What’s the best internet for your business?

-With the staged rollout of the 5G network in Australia currently underway, businesses have a growing smorgasbord of network connection options on the table.
+With the staged rollout of the 5G network in Australia currently underway, businesses have a growing range of network connection options.

-With predicted peak download speeds of up to 20 Gps, the latest iteration of mobile connectivity is being pitched as an alternative to fixed-line connections in Australia.
-On the other hand, a bold NBN Co package for Enterprise Ethernet offers $0 fibre upgrades** – the fastest and most reliable nbn™ connection available today – to 90% of Australian businesses.
+The latest iteration of mobile connectivity is being pitched as an alternative to fixed-line connections in Australia.
+And with predicted peak download speeds of up to 20 Gps, it’s easy to see why.
+On the other hand, a bold NBN Co package for Enterprise Ethernet offers $0 fibre upgrades** – the fastest and most reliable nbn® connection available today – to 90% of Australian businesses.

-NBN Co has also launched the Fibre Connect initiative, which offers a $0 upgrade* to Fibre to the Premises (FTTP) for businesses and homes connected to Fibre to the Node (FTTN).
+NBN Co has also launched the Fibre Connect initiative.
+The initiative offers a $0 upgrade* to Fibre to the Premises (FTTP) for businesses and homes connected to Fibre to the Node (FTTN).

-In a constantly-evolving technological landscape in which internet reliability and speed are vital to survival, businesses must contend with the dizzying decision of how to configure their network connections.
-Is it safer to stick with fixed-line nbn™ services or is 5G the way of the future?
+In a constantly-evolving technological landscape, internet reliability and speed are vital to business survival.
+Therefore, configuring your business’s network connections is an essential task.
+But with several options on the table, it’s by no means an easy decision.
+Is it safer to stick with fixed-line nbn® services or is 5G the way of the future?
 How do these technologies compare?
 And how can your business leverage these technologies to expand and improve your operations and bottom-line?

 What is 5G?